Millennium Management LLC Sells 1,270,087 Shares of Bed Bath & Beyond Inc. (NASDAQ:BBBY)

-Millennium Management LLC reduced its position in shares of Bed Bath & Beyond Inc. (NASDAQ:BBBY) by 62.5% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 760,829 shares of the retailer’s stock after selling 1,270,087 shares during the quarter.
-Millennium Management LLC’s holdings in Bed Bath & Beyond were worth $22,178,000 at the end of the most recent reporting period.
+Millennium Management LLC cut its stake in Bed Bath & Beyond Inc. (NASDAQ:BBBY) by 62.5% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 760,829 shares of the retailer’s stock after selling 1,270,087 shares during the quarter.
+Millennium Management LLC’s holdings in Bed Bath & Beyond were worth $22,178,000 as of its most recent SEC filing.

 Bed Bath & Beyond Profile